Brauer groups of 1-motives

 \section{Abstract}

-The aim of this paper is to develop the theory of Brauer groups for stacks, which are not necessarily algebraic, using gerbes as foundamental tools.

-As an application, we focus our attention on Brauer theory for mixed motives: in particular, over a normal base scheme, we prove the generalized Theorem of the Cube for 1-motives and that a torsion class of the $\HH^2_{\acute {e}t}(M,\GG_{m,M})$ of a 1-motive $M$, whose pull-back via the unit section $\epsilon : S \rightarrow M$ is zero, comes from an Azumaya algebra.
-Over an algebraically closed field, all classes of $\HH^2_{\acute {e}t}(M,\GG_{m,M})$ come from Azumaya algebras.
+Over a normal base scheme, we prove the generalized Theorem of the Cube for 1-motives and that a torsion class of the group $\HH^2_{\acute {e}t}(M,\GG_{m,M})$ of a 1-motive $M$, whose pull-back via the unit section $\epsilon : S \rightarrow M$ is zero, comes from an Azumaya algebra.
+In particular, we deduce that over an algebraically closed field of characteristic zero, all classes of $\HH^2_{\acute {e}t}(M,\GG_{m,M})$ come from Azumaya algebras.